Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Here we can see Amazon’s customer conversion funnel and how the customer journey is enabled by its own products that push users through the sales funnel to maximize customer engagement.

-When conducting your customer journey mapping exercise, be sure to include these key metrics to monitor your success.
+When conducting your customer journey mapping exercise, be sure to include these key metrics to monitor your success and gain deeper insight into the overall customer experience.

 3. A More Common Scenario